algeboy/Glassbox/README.md

 ## Countable

 A minimal demonstration of a category of countable sets.
 This is created as an abstract category of functions between natural numbers and intervals.
 This is a skeleton category, so it is categorically equivalent to $Sets$ for the Zermelo Set Theory without Replacement or Choice.
 However, as this is a minimal example, we do not include most of the necessary enrichments to explore a Set Theory.
-In particular, we do not expose topos properties.
+In particular, we do not use topos properties.

 The relevant files are
- * `Countable/Sets.agda` which sets up the objects and morphisms of this category; see documentation [Sets](Countable/Sets.md).
+ * `Countable/Sets.agda` which sets up the objects and morphisms of this category.
+See the documentation [Sets](Countable/Sets.md) for further details.
- * `Countable/SetCategory.agda` which wraps the sets into an abstract category using the algebraic definitions of `Algebraic`; see documentation [Set Category](Countable/SetCategory.md).
+ * `Countable/SetCategory.agda` which wraps the sets into an abstract category using the algebraic definitions of `Algebraic`.
+See the documentation in [Set Category](Countable/SetCategory.md).
 Since `Sets` is an abstract category, it involves only its functions which are called `ConFun` for "constructable functions".
  * `Countable/SetLaws.agda` this provides proofs of all the abstract category laws and is a full demonstration of inhabiting the abstract category type.
 > **Technical Note.** This file uses the tag `{-# OPTIONS --allow-unsolved-metas #-}` which is to avert warnings about potential holes.
 If inspected, the holes in this file are actually confined to proofs of negation to satisfy the type-checker's need to have something to return if a contradiction is raised.
-Since contradications cannot arrise, such holes are unreachable and thus this does not represent an actual gap.
+Since contradications cannot arise, such holes are unreachable and thus this does not represent an actual gap.

 As implemented, this module assumes function extensionality.
-However we have also tested this under univalence axioms with Cubical agda to remove this postulate.
+However, we have also tested this under univalence axioms with Cubical agda to remove this postulate.

 ## Algebraic

 A minimal demonstration of universal algebra varieties and their associated abstract categories.
 This interprets the algebras as objects on [countable sets](#countable).
 Since these categories are abstract, we consider only their homomorphisms so they are called `Hom` which is a subtype of `ConFun`.
 The abstract categories are then demonstrated to inhabit algebraic structures themselves, but now in a larger universe for which we use Agda's own `Set`.

 Relevant files
  * `Algebraic/Structures.agda` develops the relevant data types of algebraic structures in the form of universal algebra.
-Specifically instead of a heirarchy of named algebras (e.g. groups, rings, monoids...) every algebraic structure is a [countable sets](#countable) with operations form a signature; see also `Algebraic/Signatures.agda`.
-Details found in [Structures Documentation](Algebraic/Structures.md)
+Specifically instead of a heirarchy of named algebras (such as groups, rings, and monoids) every algebraic structure is a [countable sets](#countable) with operations form a signature; see also `Algebraic/Signatures.agda`.
+See [Structures Documentation](Algebraic/Structures.md) for details.
- * `Algebraic/Varieties.agda` adds equations and equational laws to algebraic structures, i.e. **varieties** in the sense of universal algebra.
-Supported by `Algebraic/Equations.agda`; see [Varieties Documentation](Algebraic/Varieties.md).
+ * `Algebraic/Varieties.agda` adds equations and equational laws to algebraic structures, namely **varieties** in the sense of universal algebra.
+This file is suuported by `Algebraic/Equations.agda`.
+See [Varieties Documentation](Algebraic/Varieties.md) for details.
  * `Algebraic/Homomorphism.agda` collects the data types necessary for homomorphisms of algebraic structures.
-As these are homomorphisms of [countable sets](#countable) they actually take the type `ConFun`; see [Homomorphisms](Algebraic/Homomorphism.md).
+As these are homomorphisms of [countable sets](#countable) they take the type `ConFun`.
+See [Homomorphisms](Algebraic/Homomorphism.md) for details.
- * `Algebraic/HomCategories.agda` structures the homomorphisms of algebraic structures on `ConFun` into categories in a variety of abstract categories `AbsCat` (supported by `Algebraic/AbstractCategory.agda`)
+ * `Algebraic/HomCategories.agda` structures the homomorphisms of algebraic structures on `ConFun` into categories in a variety of abstract categories `AbsCat`.
+The file is supported by `Algebraic/AbstractCategory.agda`.
- * `Algebraic/Capsules.agda` this is the main algebraic vehical to encode natural transformations and thus to model characteristic structures as aglebraic data.
+ * `Algebraic/Capsules.agda` is the main algebraic vehical to encode natural transformations, and hence to model characteristic structures as aglebraic data.
- * `Algebraic/TerminalCapsules.agda` the capsule representing the trivial quotient of an algebraic structure $A\to 0$ where $0$ is a terminal algebra, i.e. the algebraic structure on a set of size 1.
+ * `Algebraic/TerminalCapsules.agda` the capsule representing the trivial quotient of an algebraic structure $A\to 0$ where $0$ is a terminal algebra.
+This is the algebraic structure on a set of size 1.

 ### Groups